 - Selection: Only 2-5% of production reaches prestige level

-- Handwork: Labor-intensive manual processes in riddling and disgorgement
+- Handwork: Labor-intensive manual processes for riddling and disgorgement

 Critical perspective

-Nevertheless, it cannot be denied that a significant portion of the price is attributed to brand image and exclusivity.
+Nevertheless, it's undeniable that a significant portion of the price comes from brand image and exclusivity.
 A Dom Pérignon often costs 10-15 times more than a very good grower champagne of comparable quality.

-After years of tasting various prestige cuvées, I've come to a nuanced judgment: the best among them do justify their price through exceptional quality, complexity, and aging potential.
-They represent artisanal perfection and offer taste experiences that cannot be found anywhere else in this form.
+After years of tasting various Prestige Cuvées, I've reached a nuanced judgment: the best among them certainly justify their price through exceptional quality, complexity, and aging potential.
+They represent artisanal perfection and offer taste experiences that simply can't be found anywhere else in this form.
 Important note: temperature must be right.
-Prestige cuvées only properly unfold at 50-54°F – I use my GRAD cooler for this, which keeps the bottle precisely in this range without drowning it in ice water.
+Prestige Cuvées only truly unfold at 50-54°F, I use my GRAD cooler for this, which keeps the bottle exactly in this range without drowning it in ice water.